 The list is literally endless, so get creative with the types of media that you decide to create to promote your products during the holiday!

-If you’re a New Orleans-based ecommerce business, check out our New Orleans Stock Photo freebie, so you can highlight New Orleans in your marketing campaign.
+If you’re a New Orleans-based ecommerce business, check out our New Orleans Stock Photo resource, so you can highlight New Orleans in your marketing campaign.

 Implementing an Ecommerce Marketing Campaign

 Hopefully, this guide helps you plan the perfect ecommerce marketing campaign so you can see your revenues boost for the holidays.
 However, it can be very time consuming to implement all or even some of these strategies especially if you’re running your ecommerce business yourself.
 Thankfully, Online Optimism is here to help.
 Speak to an Optimist today to learn more about how we can help you with your ecommerce campaign!